 - Have an open checking account (if you live in California or Colorado).

 - Have a Social Security number or tax identification number.

 - Have a permanent address and contact numbers.

 How do I apply?

-Depending on where you live, you can apply online or in person.
-If you choose to apply online, follow these simple steps.
+Depending on where you live, you can apply in person at a Moneytree location or online by following these simple steps

 - Navigate to your state page — only available in California, Colorado, Idaho, Nevada and Washington.

 - Click Apply Now to start your application.

 - Set up your account by entering your name, address, date of birth, Social Security number and driver’s license number.

 - Enter your employment information, including how you’re paid and your next pay date, and your bank account information.